 About.

-I've spent 25 years building products — from small business logos to enterprise SaaS platforms, across fintech, edtech, hospitality, logistics, fashion, construction, and more industries than I can count.
+I've spent 20 years building products — from small business logos to enterprise SaaS platforms, across fintech, edtech, hospitality, logistics, fashion, construction, and more industries than I can count.

 I started by building websites and brands for small businesses, learning the fundamentals of making things people actually want to use.
 Over time, I moved into product design and strategy, working with companies ranging from pre-seed startups to enterprise clients like Procter & Gamble, IBM, and Amazon.

-Along the way, I co-founded three companies: Nucleus (an edtech platform, acquired), Equity Matrix (a dynamic equity tool for startup founders and SMBs), and Dreamstricken (a brand for founders and creators who feel compelled to build).
+Along the way, I co-founded three companies: Nucleus (an edtech platform, acquired), Equity Matrix (a dynamic equity tool for startup founders and SMBs), and Drmstrckn (a brand for founders and creators who feel compelled to build).

-I've worked with 200+ brands, and the pattern I keep seeing is this: founders who treat design and user experience as an afterthought get stuck.
+Through all of that, the pattern I keep coming back to is this: founders who treat design and user experience as an afterthought often get stuck.
 They build products that technically work but that nobody loves.
-And products nobody loves don't grow.
+And products nobody loves have a much harder time growing.
+I wrote more about this in Apple standards, bootstrap mentality.

 What I do now.